 ” Meso = intermediate and karyon = nucleus “

-Mesokaryotic cell contains a membrane-bound organized nucleus (a characteristic feature of eukaryotes) but performs nuclear division by amitotic method without disintegration of the nuclear membrane (like a prokaryotic cell).
+Mesokaryotic cell contains a membrane-bound organized nucleus (a characteristic feature of eukaryotes) but performs nuclear division by amitotic method without disintegration of the nuclear membrane (like a Prokaryotic cell).
 The nucleus of mesokaryotic cells resembles both prokaryotic and eukaryotic nuclei.
-The cells are medium-sized and having membrane-bound cell organelles like – mitochondria, plastids, endoplasmic reticulum, etc. The organisms having mesokaryotic cells are called mesokaryotes.

-The cells having organized nucleus containing chromosomes with membrane-bound cell organelles (mitochondria, plastids, endoplasmic reticulum, etc.) and its nucleus divided through amitosis process without disintegration of the nuclear membrane are called mesokaryotic cells.
+The cells have an organized nucleus containing chromosomes with membrane-bound cell organelles (mitochondria, plastids, endoplasmic reticulum, etc.), and its nucleus is divided through the amitosis process without disintegration of the nuclear membrane are called mesokaryotic cells.